katugtug/WarlordsOfErehwonRules/4e/map.md

 ### Wilden Allies
 * In northern Redannian territories, Wilden, seemingly living intelligent humanoid plant people have appeared in battles with the scourge.
 Their enigmatic help is welcomed.
+* It is speculated by some that these Wilden are like an immune system of the natural world, responding to the threat of the Scourge.

 ### Dragonborn allies
 * Huge influxes of dragonborn, mostly south of the Emerald Mountains, has caused big resource issues for the southern Redannian kingdoms, with Lords unwilling to part with their resources in anticipation of the coming wars.
 A few of the lords have seen an opportunity to use the dragonborn as shock troops / expendable forces and tolerate them as such, but the Dragonborn have in general received little succor here.
 Most stay here, longing to return home, others venture further inland in search of a new life.